Indiana University

 [Not answered]

-Reaching out to the res life program coordinator and IU Dining Registered Dietitian is advisable.
-The RD can provide advice and review the food options and suggest safe alternatives that could be offered for the res life event.
+Reaching out to the residence life program coordinator and IU Dining Registered Dietitian is advisable.
+The RD can provide advice and review the food options and suggest safe alternatives that could be offered for the res. life event.

 Additional information